-Cultural Heritage Services has initiated a new program to showcase the region's hidden treasures and heritage collections.
-The museum box presents as a mini exhibition located in highly visible venues, drawing on collections held by council, community museums and private collectors.
+Cultural Heritage Services Museum Box program showcases the region's hidden treasures and heritage collections.
+The mini exhibitions are located in highly visible venues, drawing on collections held by council, community museums and private collectors.

 The boxes are designed as mobile, versatile exhibition spaces, freely available to heritage organisations to display objects and collection items, increase organisation profiles and attract new visitors.